Religion in Philadelphia: Islam in Philadelphia

-With immigration from the Middle East, the Horn of Africa, Pakistan, Bangladesh, and India, Islam has seen a huge growth in Philadelphia.
+With immigration from the Middle East, the Horn of Africa, West Africa, Pakistan, Bangladesh, and India, Islam has seen a huge growth in Philadelphia.
 The largest concentrations of Muslims live in the Northeast and North parts of the city, Center City, West Philadelphia, and sprawling into the nearby suburbs.
-Also the Muslim African American community in Philadelphia has grown substantially over the last decade.
+Also the Muslim African American community in Philadelphia has grown exponentially over the last decade, and is often seen as a cultural hub for African American Muslims across the country.
 According to several statistics, Philadelphia has surpassed Detroit and New York City to become the American metropolitan area with the highest proportion of Muslims.

 Other religions

 Religions with less numerous adherents can also be found.
 There are significant pockets of Buddhists in Center City, Chinatown, Northeast Philly, and other neighborhoods with significant Asian American populations.
 There are Caribbean and African traditional religions in North and West Philadelphia.
 These numbers are also growing.
 Historically the city has strong connections to The Religious Society of Friends, Unitarian Universalism, and Ethical Culture, all of which continue to be represented in the city.
 The Friends General Conference is based in Philadelphia.
 African diasporic religions are popular in Hispanic and Caribbean communities in North and West Philadelphia.